Self-Defense Classes for Kids

 Classes can be tailored to different age groups and time limitations.
 Children deal with different issues at different ages, so grouping children by age in separate classes is best.
 With younger kids we spend more time on non-physical self-defense compared to older kids.
 And teens’ relative emotional and physical maturity makes their classes different still.

-SVSK Chief Instructor Jon Keeling has been deeply involved in the martial arts for over 35 years and began teaching karate in 1984 and self-defense in 1989.
-Keeling Sensei lived in Japan for 8 years, where he honed his technical skills.
+SVSK Chief Instructor Jon Keeling has been deeply involved in the martial arts for over 35 years and began teaching Karate in 1984 and self-defense in 1989, having taught self-defense to thousands of people.
+Sensei lived in Japan for 8 years, where he honed his technical skills.
 In addition to his study of traditional karate, Mr. Keeling has studied Aikido, boxing and other martial arts.
 The author of over 100 articles relating to karate, he has an international reputation as a leading expert in both traditional karate and practical applications of the martial arts.
 Read his full bio.